-If your favorite part of the dive is experiencing the diverse underwater ecosystem, then Kona (coastal town in the Big Island) in Hawaii might well just be a perfect fit.
+If your favorite part of a dive is experiencing the diverse underwater ecosystem, then Kona on the Big Island of Hawaii might well just be a perfect fit.
 Over 25% of the underwater wildlife can’t be seen anywhere else in the world, such as Potter’s Angelfish, the saddle wrasse, or Hawaiian green lionfish.

 It’s also a special treat for diving fans who love turtles, and night dives are definitely on the table in Lava Tube dive sites where you can catch these beauties sleeping if you are lucky.

 Other sites, such as the ‘Naked Lady’ sailboat wreck, offer scorpionfish and bicolor anthias, while the Eel cove lets you hunt these elusive creatures while the raccoon butterfly fish swim gracefully by.